 In some cases simple lower and upper bounds will not properly define your feasible experimental region.
-Design-Expert allows you to impose multi-factor constraints in linear form.
+Stat-Ease allows you to impose multi-factor constraints in linear form.
 This feature can be employed for either response surface or mixture designs.
 It provides considerable flexibility for defining your experimental region.
 This option is available via the Edit Constraints button; if there is no Edit Constraints button then that design cannot be constrained.

 After entering the constraints and building the design, click on Evaluation, Graphs, then switch to the contour plot to review the shape of the constraints.